- Professor Emeritus Andrew Thompson

 Thompson AGH (2003).
 Questioning practices in health care research: the contribution of social surveys to the creation of knowledge.
 International Journal for Quality in Health Care, 15 (3), 187-188.

 My main research interests are in the field of citizenship and public policy, particularly in relation to health services.
 This includes the politics of health care, public participation in health care, perception and satisfaction measurement, and quality management.
-I also work on the the social justice agenda in relation to widening participation in higher education.
 Additionally, I am continuing to work on analysing the attitudes and beliefs of officials who work in the European Commission and European Council.

 Publications include a range of articles on these research topics, a book on the European Commission (2013), as well as book chapters on patient involvement in health care consultations, the tension between citizen and consumer metaphors for patients and the measurement of patient satisfaction.